-Born Henry Winston Jerome in Prince Albert, Saskatchewan, one of five children to Harry Sr., his wife Elsie.
-In the 1950s Jerome and his family eventually moved to North Vancouver where they were the only Black people in their neighborhood.
-As his athletic legend began to grow, Jerome chose to avoid the limelight and went on to set the standard as the world's fastest man (at the time) with records in the 100 meters, 100-yard dash and indoor 60 meters.
+Born Henry Winston Jerome in Prince Albert, Saskatchewan, one of five children to Harry Sr., his wife, Elsie.
+His grandfather was John Howard Armstrong.
+In the 1950s, Jerome and his family eventually moved to North Vancouver, where they were the only black people in their neighborhood.
+As his athletic legend grew, Jerome avoided the limelight and set the standard as the world's fastest man (at the time) with records in the 100 meters, 100-yard dash, and indoor 60 meters.
 He also helped to establish a world record in the 4 x 100-meter relay.

-Throughout his athletic career, Jerome received numerous accolades at the University of Oregon and represented Canada at two Pan American Games twice at the Commonwealth and he would represent Canada on three occasions at the Olympics.
-At the 1962 Commonwealth Games in Perth, Australia, Jerome suffered a career threatening injury, completely severing his left quadriceps muscle; most orthopedic surgeons said that he would never run again.
+Jerome received numerous accolades throughout his athletic career at the University of Oregon.
+He represented Canada at two Pan American Games and twice at the Commonwealth, and he would represent Canada on three occasions at the Olympics.
+Jerome suffered a career-threatening injury at the 1962 Commonwealth Games in Perth, Australia, completely severing his left quadriceps muscle; most orthopedic surgeons said he would never run again.
 Months of determination, physiotherapy, and courage set the stage for what would later be known as "the greatest comeback."
 In 1964, Jerome returned to track and field's largest stage, the Tokyo Olympics.
-Bearing a 30-centimetre scar on his left thigh, Jerome captured bronze in the 100 meters.
+Bearing a 30-centimeter scar on his left thigh, Jerome captured bronze in the 100 meters.

 He followed his Olympic showing with gold medal performances at the Pan American and Commonwealth Games.
 At the University of Oregon, he coupled his athletic achievements with scholastic success, earning both undergraduate and graduate degrees in Science.
 Despite his athletic successes, Jerome was always conscious of Black Canadians' challenges.